William Clark: Later life and death

 William Clark died in St. Louis on September 1, 1838, at age 68.
 Clark was originally buried at his nephew John O'Fallon's property, in 1838.
 That area is now known as O'Fallon Park.
 The funeral procession stretched for more than a mile and cannons fired a military salute.
-The entire city of St. Louis mourned his passing.
+The entire city of St. Louis mourned his death.

 Clark and six of his family members were later buried at Bellefontaine Cemetery on October 23, 1860.
 The monument that marks their graves, a 35 ft gray granite obelisk, was dedicated in 1904 on the centennial anniversary of the Louisiana Purchase.
 Clark's son, Jefferson Kearney Clark, designed the monument and paid $25,000 for it ($425,000 in 2005 figures).
 Jefferson Clark's wife had to complete the building of the monument after Jefferson died in 1900.
 Many years later, the monument was restored and rededicated on May 21, 2004, to mark the bicentennial of the Corps of Discovery's departure from St. Charles, Missouri.
 Members of the Shoshone, Osage, and Mandan tribes spoke at the ceremony, marking Clark's service to these Indian nations during the final years of his life.

 Marriage and family

 After returning from his cross-country expedition, Clark married Julia Hancock on January 5, 1808, at Fincastle, Virginia.
 They had five children: Meriwether Lewis Clark, Sr. (1809–1881), named after his friend and expedition partner; William Preston Clark (1811–1840); Mary Margaret Clark (1814–1821); George Rogers Hancock Clark (1816–1858), named after Clark's older brother; and John Julius Clark (1818–1831), named after his oldest brother Jonathan and Clark's wife.

 After Julia's death in 1820, William Clark married Julia's first cousin, Harriet Kennerly Radford.
 They had three children together: Jefferson Kearny Clark (1824–1900), named after the president; Edmund Clark (1826–1827), named after another of his older brothers; and Harriet Clark, named after her mother (dates unknown; died as child).
 His second wife Harriet died in 1831.

 Clark allegedly had a Nez Perce son, Tzi-Kal-Tza/Halahtookit.
 Clark also served as a guardian to Jean Baptiste Charbonneau, the son of Sacagawea and Toussaint Charbonneau.

 Clark was a habitually cruel enslaver.
-He repeatedly refused requests from York to live in Louisville with his family.
 Clark regularly whipped the people he enslaved, bragging about it in letters to his brother.
-He freed York but continued enslaving people until his death, leaving some enslaved persons to his children in his will.
+Those beaten included York, his long time body servant who was taken on the expedition.
+He continued enslaving people until his death, leaving some enslaved persons to his children in his will.